 The newer light strip plus from Philips is such an improvement over their generation 1 product.
-It’s not untill you see them side to side that the brightness intensity really comes into play.
+It’s not until you see them side by side that the brightness intensity really comes into play.
 The generation 1 light strip was not very efficient in controlling true white light and its dimming capabilities were slightly average.

 The Gen 2 light strip plus really improved in all these areas.
-It’s slightly wider to accommodate the WRGB color LEDs.
-It’s also made out of a different plastic cover, compared to the silicon encased Hue gen 1 strip light.
+It is slightly wider than the original to accommodate the new WRGB color LEDs.
+It’s also made out of a different plastic cover, compared to the silicon encased Hue Gen 1 strip light.
 As seen below.

 Where to install hue strip lights?

-Most people like to use Philips hue light strip plus as accent or back lighting.
+Most people like to use Philips hue light strip plus as the accent or backlighting.
 This makes it easy on the eyes but still provides a functional source of light.
-Because its wireless you can really make a totally clean hidden Hue installation.
+Because it’s wireless you can really make a totally clean hidden Hue installation.

 The trick is to be able to hide the light strip and the power cable, to provide a magical display of light.
 Some places where we have installed light strips are:

-Having the Hue light strip plus mounted on the back of your large flat screen TV really makes your favourite shows and movies come to life.
-Couple it will a color changing app like, ScreenBloom.
+Having the Hue light strip plus mounted on the back of your large flat-screen TV really makes your favorite shows and movies come to life.
+Couple it will a color-changing app like ScreenBloom.